20k/libncclient/README.md

-This is the client lib for net_code, the official client uses everything here and so its guaranteed to work (as well as the official client
+This is the client lib for net_code, the official client uses everything here and so its guaranteed to work (as well as the official client does)

 # Concepts